 “2.28.
 "ADS feature of type 1 (ADSF-1)" means an ADS1 feature which includes an ADS fallback response requiring a fallback user.

 2.29.
-"ADS feature of type 2 (ADSF-2)" means an ADS feature which does not include an ADS fallback response requiring a fallback user.”
+"ADS feature of type 2 (ADSF-2)" means an ADS1 feature which does not include an ADS fallback response requiring a fallback user.”

 Insert new paragraph 5.3., to read:

+“ 5.2.3.
+Each door system of vehicles equipped with an ADSF-2 that can be active whilst carrying occupants shall be equipped with a door closure warning system.

-“5.3.
-For vehicles whilst an ADSF-2 is active while carrying occupants, a door closure warning system shall transmit a logical signal to the ADSF-2, provided the ADS complies with the technical requirements of UN Regulation No. [XXX] applicable to the scope of this UN Regulation.”
+5.3.
+Whilst an ADSF-2 is active while carrying occupants, the door closure warning system shall transmit its signal to the ADSF-2,

 Paragraph 6.3.2., amend to read: